ishanjmukherjee/symbolic-differentiator/README.md

 - Supports `+` and `*` with multiple operands.
 - Supports `-`, `/` and `^` with two operands.
 - Error handling and input validation.

-- Property-based testing of invariants using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).
+Though this project is mostly an exercise in property-based testing of invariants using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

 ## Installation